 What I do know, is that working on this project truly opened my eyes.
 How people could, from "simple" measurements, deduce so many things about or stars, galaxies and the universe was fascinating.
 Fifteen years later, I now have the chance to be one these lucky few who gets to search for little hints of life somewhere else in our galaxy.
 Every once in a while, I take a step back from my small research bubble and reflect on these words.
 The research that the Sagan Fellows pursue does "answer questions that have been raised ever since the birth of mankind".
 No matter how many more questions are unveiled by the answers that result from our work, the vision of Carl Sagan helps us to put in perspective each one of our contributions, because the sum of the efforts of our community "talks to us about who we are".

-from Ivan Ramirez, a 2010 Sagan Fellow currently at the Carnegie Observatories
+from Ivan Ramirez, a 2010 Sagan Fellow, Carnegie Observatories

 My work is based on the hypothesis that the formation of terrestrial planets has left a detectable signature in the chemical composition of their parent stars.
 Recent observations seem to support this idea, but the evidence is indirect.
 If this hypothesis is true, however, relatively simple chemical analysis of stars can be used to find large numbers of stars hosting Earth-like planets.
 Carl Sagan's reaction would have probably been a combination of excitement and positive skepticism.
 First, excitement at the prospect of having such an easy way to find other Earths, which is the starting point in our quest for habitable places in the Universe.
 After all, every planet detection technique currently known is still far from being able to reach that goal.
 On the other hand, what if these observations are not related to planets but to some other astrophysical phenomenon yet unknown to us?
 The most important part of my research in fact will be devoted to testing fundamental predictions of the planet signature hypothesis.
 We could, of course, be wrong, but by looking deeper into this problem we will learn something new about stars and their planets.

-from Emily Rauscher, a 2010 Sagan Fellow currently at the Univ. of Arizona
+from Emily Rauscher, a 2010 Sagan Fellow, Univ. of Arizona

 Carl Sagan was a man who just couldn't stop thinking; his curiosity and sense of wonder were unending.
 He was especially interested in speculating about the diversity of worlds--within our Solar System and beyond--and their exotic properties.
 In the last 15 years hundreds of new worlds have been discovered, among them many Jupiter-mass planets that orbit incredibly close to their parent stars.
 Sagan would surely be astonished by the extreme atmospheres of these "hot Jupiters", with day-night temperature contrasts of perhaps hundreds of degrees C, winds blowing close to 1 km/s, and swirling vortices that could stretch from equator to pole!
 These planets are so unlike anything in our Solar System that we have the chance to study something truly new, with impressive observations that can guide and motivate our models.
 Part of my work is to understand why there seems to exist such diversity between the atmospheres of different hot Jupiters.
 I like to think that the fun of trying to model all these crazy planets would appeal to Carl Sagan and his dual responses to nature: "amazing!" and "why?"

-from Diana Valencia, a 2010 Sagan Fellow currently at MIT/NASA Ames
+from Diana Valencia, a 2010 Sagan Fellow, MIT/NASA Ames

 As many people in the world, I got to meet Carl Sagan through his TV series 'Cosmos'.
 At the time, I was a little girl living in Colombia, thus I heard about the Universe through a Spanish dubbed voice of Sagan.
 I only realized this a few years ago when I saw the new released series in the original version.
 Now, as a researcher on interior and dynamic of super-Earths, Sagan's teachings and superb work in public outreach have a new meaning for me.
 I am now part of the group of scientists that get to study a fundamental question to human existence: is there life elsewhere?
 This puzzle fascinated Sagan and he is well remembered for imparting that fascination and curiosity to scientists and non-scientists alike.
 In one way or another, exoplanet researchers are working towards answering that question.
 My contribution centers on studying the interior and evolution of super-Earths, the subset of exoplanets with perhaps the most potential to harbour life.
 They may be similar to Earth, and they are easier to discover.
 Within the next decade, more of these planets will be discovered and through their characterization we will be one step closer to solving the puzzle.
 I think Carl Sagan would be happy.